Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 • Unlimited personal liability: This is a big one.
 If your business faces debts or legal issues, your personal assets could be at risk.

-In summary, while a sole proprietorship in South Dakota is easy to start and manage, it lacks the liability protection that an LLC offers.
+In summary, while a sole proprietorship in South Dakota is easy to start and manage, it lacks the liability protection an LLC offers.
 An LLC in South Dakota might be a better choice if protecting your personal assets is a priority.

-Related: How to form a South Dakota LLC
+Related: How To Form A South Dakota LLC

 Steps to Start a Sole Proprietorship in South Dakota